 - 4.7.1.
-If site conditions make available a verge which is suitable for installation of apparatus, this should be the preferred route over footways or carriageway.
-Installing apparatus in a verge can have multiple benefits: - a Accelerated installation and reinstatement operations minimising disruption to customers. - b More sustainable method compared below made structures. - c Easier and less disruptive access for future maintenance such as traffic management requirements and coordination issues. - 4.7.2.
+If site conditions make available a verge which is suitable for installation of apparatus, this could be the preferred route over footways or carriageway.
+Installing apparatus in a verge can have multiple benefits: - a.
+Accelerated installation and reinstatement operations minimising disruption to customers. - b.
+More sustainable method compared with below made structures. - c.
+Easier and less disruptive access during installation, and for future maintenance such as traffic management requirements and coordination issues. - 4.7.2.
 However, the existence of trees, hedges or other environmental considerations may influence whether the verge is the most appropriate location.
 Particular care should be taken if the verge is identified as a Site of Specific Scientific Interest (SSSI) or other environmental classification.
-For further guidance see volume 4 Street Works UK Guidelines for the Planning, Installation and Maintenance of Utility Apparatus in Proximity to Trees. - 4.7.3.
+For further guidance see Street Works UK Publication Volume 4. - 4.7.3.
 Where the verge surface profile is lower than or the same as the adjoining footway or carriageway surface level, the minimum depth of apparatus is always measured from the crown of the apparatus to the verge surface. - 4.7.4.
 When the verge surface profile is higher than the carriageway surface level, except for lower risk apparatus, the minimum depth of apparatus is typically measured from the crown of the apparatus to the adjacent carriageway surface level. - 4.7.5.
-Lower risk apparatus (telecommunications and small diameter LV street furniture cables sleeved with protective ducting) can be positioned using the verge surface as datum, if there is a minimum of 300mm distance between the apparatus and any parallel carriageway.
+Lower risk apparatus (as determined by the asset owner) can be positioned using the verge surface as datum, if there is a minimum of 300mm distance between the apparatus and any parallel carriageway.